protocall/nn-cron/README.md

 nn-cron
 =======
-Put this in your crontab to run a nightly update.
-Scripted updates included with nn/nn+ are intended to loop continuously, or manually.
+this script is designed to be run once a day e.g. cron for those of us on residential connections or with bandwidth caps. most other scripts out there including the stock nn+ screen script are designed to loop indefinitely in a screen session.